dotnet/docfx/docs/developer-guide.md

 Running the review meeting:

-1. Go through issues without assignees that are not in our backlog.
-Assign a team member and a milestone if the issue is ready to pickup, otherwise add it to backlog using the `backlog` label.
+1. Go through issues without assignees that is not labled as future.
+Assign a team member if the issue is ready to pickup, otherwise lable it as `future`.
+If the issue has a due date, assign a milestone.
+We usually have milestones for the next 2 quarters.
+Issues with assignees can start at any time based on priority and bandwidth.

 2. Go through issues with the `ready-for-review` label.
 Remove the `ready-for-review` label to indicate that reviewing is done.
-Add `approved` label to approve issues.
+Add `approved` label to approve the design so it is ready to accept pull requests.

 3. Go through issues with the `needs-disussion` label.
 Remove the `needs-disussion` label to indicate that disussion is done.

-4. Check our backlog from time to time and pick up from there when we have capacity.
+4. Check our issues with `future` label from time to time and pick up from there when we have capacity.

 Additional notes:

-- We usually have milestones for the next 2 quarters and a `future` milestone for work beyond that.
-The milestone specifies a deadline, work can start at any time when there is bandwidth.

 - For changes that potentially affect our internal partners, use the `needs-confirm` label to track these changes.